kevin-tofu/fluxfem/README.md

 This library provides two assembly approaches.

+- A tensor-based assembly, where trial and test functions are represented explicitly as element-level tensors and assembled accordingly (in the style of scikit-fem).
 - A weak-form-based assembly, where the variational form is written symbolically and compiled before assembly.
-- A tensor-based assembly, where trial and test functions are represented explicitly as element-level tensors and assembled accordingly (in the style of scikit-fem).

-The first approach offers simplicity and clarity, as mathematical expressions can be written almost directly in code.
-For more complex operations (e.g. nonlinear materials, custom contractions, or experimental operators), the second approach can be easier to implement and debug.

-Importantly, both approaches share the same underlying execution model: the weak-form-based assembly is compiled into the same element-level tensor representation used by the tensor-based assembly.
+The two approaches are functionally equivalent and share the same element-level execution model, but they differ in how you author the weak form.
+The example below mirrors the paper's diffusion case and makes the distinction explicit with `jnp`.

 ## Assembly Flow